rev-net/memo/pitch.md

 ### Overview

-Openly accounted-for fundraises and revenues should outcompete everything, by enabling:
+Openly accounted-for fundraises and revenues should outcompete everything by enabling:

 - **Scaled Participation:** Global community with vested interests accelerates growth.
 - **Full Transparency:** Public code and accounting is more trustworthy and easier to cooperate with.